I have been promising to do this blog post for what feels like years now.

 The all-important photo is a topic that will probably be debated until the end of time!
 However, my personal preference is as follows:

 - White fitted polo shirt

-- Crop the image so it is chest up
+- Crop the image, chest it

-- Have your hair neatly pulled back, it HAS to look tidy
+- Have your hair neatly pulled back.
+It HAS to look tidy

-- Professional and classy make up
+- Professional and classy makeup

-*Less is more & don’t over do it
+*Less is more & don’t overdo it

 - Smile!!
 I want to see your smiley face!